Unmissable Things to Do in Javea (2025 Summer Guide)

 The cinema tickets are 6 euros each.
 Food and drink are available to buy or bring in yourself.

 Javea tourist train tickets cost €4 for adults and €2.50 for children.
-In the summer, the train operates from June till September.
-We’ve added the itinerary and timetable to our Javea tourist train article.

 We’ve written up about some of the golf courses near Javea to give you options to choose from, click any below to read more about them in our guide:

-12. Visit Pinosol Park’s wooden sculptures
+Marvel at Pinosol Park’s unique wooden sculptures

 Pinosol Park is a lovely spot for families, with play areas and lots of space for picnics.
+What makes it special are the amazing wooden sculptures created by local artist Miguel Ángel Miguel García from trees damaged in the 2016 Granadella fire.

 It makes for a charming day out to visit the park, and find all of his magnificent sculptures!